Cabin and Trail and the Dartmouth Outing Club maintain approximately 50 miles of the

 Appalachian Trail, a footpath that runs from Georgia to Maine.
 Our section of the trail

-runs from Vermont Rt.
-12 to Kinsman Notch, just on the other side of Mt.
+runs from Hanover to Kinsman Notch, just on the other side of Mt.
 Moosilauke

 in New Hampshire.